oracle-samples/netsuite-suitecloud-samples/salesorder-deposit-tracking/README.md

 # Summary
 This customization project is composed of 4 user event scripts that are designed to track the total amount of deposits and refunds on sales orders.
 This can be useful for tracking layaways or building other types of customizations that require the total the amount of customer deposits, refunds on deposits, and gift certificates that have been applied to a sales order balance before the order is invoiced.

+For more information about this customization project, see [Track Customer Deposit Balances](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_157141180023.html).
 # Key Concepts
 This sample demonstrates the following concepts: